mounikamadas/Data-Analyst/MY_WORK.md

 ##  Agile & Team Collaboration

-- Participate in daily stand-up meetings and project discussions.
+- Participate in stand-up meetings and project discussions.
 - Update and maintain Jira tickets with progress, status, and implementation details.
-- Communicate blockers and coordinate with team members when required.
+- Communicate blockers and coordinate with team members.

 ---

 ## Confluence & Documentation

 - Use Confluence as the primary knowledge base for project documentation.
-- Refer to interface, job, objects, source, and support documentation during analysis and troubleshooting.
+- Refer to interface, job, objects, source, and documentation during analysis and troubleshooting.
 - Review technical documnetation, deployment procedures, and operational documentation.
 - Utilize Confluence to understand data flow, object dependencies, and support processes.